Setting study details¶

 We recommend starting studies as non-discoverable, so that you can pilot with participants you recruit before inviting everyone who’s eligible to participate!

 Thumbnail image that will be displayed to participants on Lookit’s studies page.
-File must be an image-type, and please keep the file size reasonable (<1 MB).
+File must be an image-type and the dimensions must be square.
+Please keep the file size reasonable (<1 MB).
 If you submit too large an image file you may see an error “413 Request Entity Too Large.”

 Sometimes your stimuli are a good basis for creating this image, or it can be something that conceptually represents your study or shows what it looks like to participate.